-Recently, Consultant Orthopaedic Spinal Surgeon, Dr. Andrew Bowey noted a saving of 120+ minutes in a complex spina bifida procedure.
+Recently, Consultant Orthopedic Spinal Surgeon, Dr. Andrew Bowey noted a saving of 120+ minutes in a complex spina bifida procedure.

-Mr. Michael Eames, Consultant Orthopaedic Surgeon at the Ulster Hospital also reported a saving of 200+ minutes with the insight provided through a 3D printed model.
+Mr. Michael Eames, Consultant Orthopedic Surgeon at the Ulster Hospital also reported a saving of 200+ minutes with the insight provided through a 3D printed model.

 Speaking on the procedure, Mr. Eames said, "Having a tangible scale piece of anatomy provides huge insight into the pathology not possible on conventional CT or MRI scans.
 Access to the model changed the standard treatment indicated by the CT scans for a 4-hour complex osteotomy to a simple, much less invasive 30-minute soft tissue procedure."